drupix/jekyll-theme-quarkyll/_help_pages/typography.md

 {% comment %}
 {% notices %}
-This is a warning notification without parameter
+This is a warning notification without color parameter
 {% endnotices %}

 {% notices :color => 'yellow' %}